Oke Maata: Reception

 A critic for Andhra Today described Oke Maata as a below-average film with a poorly executed script, lackluster performances from the lead pair, and ineffective direction by Muthyala Subbaiah, ultimately failing to engage the audience.

 A critic for Telugucinema.com reviewed Oke Maata negatively, criticizing the film for its poor performances, vulgar comedy, lengthy dialogues, and weak direction.
 The review also highlighted the film's lack of substance and unconvincing plot, suggesting it be erased from memory.

+A critic from Indiainfo wrote "When a fresh breeze is passing filmmaking, it is sad to find a movie with an age-old revenge story.
+Oke Mata, Muthyalasubbaiah's sentiment and action melodrama has nothing to offer and is a best example for lack of innovativeness in filmmaking".